Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Hot Springs Arkansas Steaming Springs

 This park is not just about the springs; the historic bathhouses add a touch of old-world charm to the experience.
 Touring the Fordyce bathhouse on Bathhouse Row the Golden Age of Bathing comes to mind.
 The intricate architecture, stained glass, and marble, reflecting the luxurious experience patrons could expect.
 A playground for the rich and famous seeking an array of treatments in the therapeutic waters.
-The Buckstaff Bathhouse, still operational today, would have been a nice reprieve but our time is limited, so we only have one day here.
+The Buckstaff Bathhouse, still operational today, would have been a pleasant reprieve but our time is limited, so we only have one day here.
 Next time I’d love to indulge in a couple’s bath and massage.
 We overnighted at the Hot Springs Park KOA and dining at Taco MOMA, a local authentic Mexican restaurant (Gulpha Gultch campground canceled our reservation last minute).

 Just Unplug-Lake Perry State Lake Campground